Evaluation of the hematopoietic cell transplantation donor

 - Harvard Medical School

 Allogeneic hematopoietic cell transplantation (HCT) is an important and potentially curative treatment option for a wide variety of malignant and nonmalignant disorders.
-The multipotent hematopoietic stem cells required for this procedure are usually obtained from the bone marrow or peripheral blood of a related or unrelated donor.
-Both hematopoietic products used for transplantation have a mixture of very primitive stem cells and more mature committed progenitor cells.
-These two levels of maturation of hematopoietic cells cannot be distinguished.
-The term "hematopoietic cell transplantation" (HCT) will be used throughout this review as a general term to cover transplantation of hematopoietic progenitor/stem cells from any source (eg, bone marrow, peripheral blood).
+The multipotent hematopoietic stem cells required for this procedure are usually obtained from the bone marrow, peripheral blood, or umbilical cord blood of a related or unrelated donor.
+The hematopoietic products used for transplantation have a mixture of very primitive stem cells and more mature committed progenitor cells; these two levels of maturation of hematopoietic cells cannot be distinguished morphologically.
+The term "hematopoietic cell transplantation" (HCT) will be used throughout this review as a general term to cover transplantation of hematopoietic progenitor/stem cells from any source (eg, bone marrow, peripheral blood, umbilical cord blood).
 Otherwise, the source of such cells will be specified (eg, autologous peripheral blood stem/progenitor cell transplantation).
 The peripheral blood hematopoietic product will be termed PBPC (peripheral blood progenitor cells) recognizing that stem cells must be present for long-term hematopoietic engraftment.
 (See "Sources of hematopoietic stem cells".)

 In contrast to most organ transplantation, hematopoietic stem cells are a renewable resource that, with the exception of umbilical cord blood donation, requires the participation of a donor.
 It is critical that the donor evaluation determine both that the collection procedure is safe for the donor and the recipient.
 This is particularly important as advances in transplantation have resulted in an increase in allowable patient age into the seventh decade, which increases the likelihood that potential sibling donors will be older and have co-morbidities that could affect the health of either the donor or the recipient.